kendo-labs/breeze-kendo/README.md

-  This means that for an app that is properly configured to use Breeze (i.e. has metadata and breezeManager.saveChanges() works) adding in Kendo widgets should be a snap.
+  This means that for an app that is properly configured to use Breeze (i.e. has metadata and breezeManager.saveChanges() works) adding in Kendo widgets that support a Kendo DataSource should be a snap.

-  (XXX: create/update/destroy not yet completed in the transport, but that's too easy; fighting with another bug right now.)

 - auto-generates a Kendo-compatible data model (`schema.model`) based on metadata defined in the Breeze EntityManager.